-The reason is that we can have stomach issues is because once you start running, all the blood is diverted from your stomach to your muscles…so if there is something in there still needing to be digested it results in cramps and other issues.
+The reason we have stomach issues is because once you start running, all the blood is diverted from your stomach to your muscles.

 Do you need to eat pasta before a long run?

-- It’s unlikely you need to carbo load unless you have been eating less than 100grams of carbs per day for the rest of the week.
+- It’s unlikely you need to carbo load for a week, unless you have been eating less than 100grams of carbs per day for the rest of the week.